-- 56. Case Examiners may issue to the registrant advice regarding his or her future conduct, performance and practice.
-An advice is not published. - 57.
-Advice does not affect a registrant's registration status, but the fact that advice was issued will become part of his or her fitness to practise history, and may need to be declared to current and prospective employers, insurers and other bodies.
+- 58. Case examiners may issue to the registrant advice regarding his or her future conduct, performance and practice.
+Any advice issued is not published. - 59.
+Advice does not affect a registrant's registration status, but the fact that advice was issued will become part of their fitness to practise history and may need to be declared to current and prospective employers, insurers and other bodies.